 Portrait & Biographical Album of Sangamon County, Chapman Bros., Chicago, 1891.
 Although the text is florid, lithograph plates in the Biographical Album include portraits of various dignitaries and illustrate dozens of Sangamon County farms prior to the turn of the century.

 Past and Present of Springfield and Sangamon County, Illinois, Joseph Wallace, 1904.
-Although the entire two-volume work apparently has not been digitized, an index to Past and Present’s biographies is available, and many of the biographies themselves can be accessed from there.
+Includes biographies and photos of many prominent individuals of the period.
+An index to Past and Present’s biographies also is available, and many of the biographies themselves can be accessed from there.

 Vol. 1: https://archive.org/details/historicalencycloisc01bate